Installer Directory

 • Emissions

-Another no brainer, because heat pumps only extract existing heat the other emissions generated come from the small amount of electricity required to run the fans and pumps.
+Another no-brainer, is that because heat pumps only extract existing heat the other emissions generated come from the small amount of electricity required to run the fans and pumps.

 • Low maintenance

-Although more complex to install, and we’ll get to that, the actual mechanics of a heat pumps system are very simple and require far less tinkering than traditional central heating.
+Although more complex to install, and we’ll get to that, the actual mechanics of a heat pump system are very simple and require far less tinkering than traditional central heating.

 • Heating and cooling

-That’s right, most heat pumps can heat of cool your home.
-Something your old boiler just can’t compete with.
+That’s right, most heat pumps can heat or cool your home.
+This is something your old boiler just can’t compete with.

 • Safety

 Because there’s no combustion, there’s little to no risk of fire of toxic fumes from a heat pump.
-This can also have a positive effect on your insurance costs too.
+This can also have a positive effect on your insurance costs.

 • Grants and subsidies